andyjsharpe/Tavernlight-Games-Technical-Trial/README.md

 - The answer to question 6 is not yet complete.

-- The files for question 7 can be found in the folder /otclient/modules/game_jumpmenu
+- The files for question 7 can be found in the folder /otclient/modules/game_jumpmenu, with the main file being "jumpmenu.lua".
+A video of the menu working in game can be found in the Answers folder under the name "Q7.mp4".
+Details about my implementation choices can be found within the comments in the previously mentioned files.

 ### Contact Information